jerico-c/login/README.md

 # Simple Login Form

 A basic frontend project to create a clean and modern login page.
-This project is built using only HTML and CSS, designed as an accessible starting point for further development.

 ## 🎨 Appearance